Tommy Bache

 Thomas W. Bache (born 1938) is a former boxer who competed for England.

 Biography

-Bache represented the England team during the the boxing tournament at the 1958 British Empire and Commonwealth Games in Cardiff, Wales and won a silver medal in the -51 Kg division.
+Bache represented the England team during the boxing tournament at the 1958 British Empire and Commonwealth Games in Cardiff, Wales and won a silver medal in the -51 Kg division.

 Bache made his professional debut on 24 March 1960 and fought in six fights until 1963.